 Additional information can be found on the Office of Bushfire Risk Management homepage.

-Please note: The Western Australia Natural Disaster Relief and Recovery Arrangements (WANDRRA) is now administered by the Department of the Premier and Cabinet (DPC) and information is available on the DPC website.
+Please note: From 1 December 2016, the Western Australia Natural Disaster Relief and Recovery Arrangements (WANDRRA) is administered by the Office of Emergency Management and information is available on the WANDRRA page on the OEM website

-Information regarding the Emergency Management Funding Program is now available on the SEMC website.
+Information regarding the Emergency Management Funding Program is now available on the OEM website.
 This includes information about the Natural Disaster Resilience Program (NDRP) and All West Australians Reducing Emergencies (AWARE).